georges-gomes/pooled-byte-array/README.md

 PooledByteArray buffer = factory.getByteArray();
 ```

-+You don't need to manualy recycle the PoolByteArray object back into the pool.
+You don't need to manualy recycle the PoolByteArray object back into the pool.
 The wrapped byte[] in PooledByteArray will be recycled in the factory automatically
-when the Garbage Colector will reclaim the PooledByteArray.+
+when the Garbage Colector will reclaim the PooledByteArray.

 You can then use the PooledByteArray for all sort of operation: